piwicode/bandoneon/README.md

 }
 ```

-This returns 13.31 MHz `-Ofast` and 3.64 MHz for 4 register update.
+This returns 13.31 MHz `-Ofast`, and without surprise 3.64 MHz for 4 register
+update.

+Replacing `digital*` with pad manimulation makes possible to reach 97.7 ksps, but
+do far the read does not work for me.

 # Related project/ Further readings